roman-milk/roman-milk.github.io/hooked-on-black-bareback.md

+===

- ****** Hooked on Black Bareback ****** byGotBacon© He strokes up in her.
+He strokes up in her.
 She hangs on and meets his strokes.
 She feels it swelling again and lines it up with her cervix.
 He holds him in her and squeezes him.
 His cock flares and he squirts more cum in her.
 She screams and cums again.

  "Take it baby.
 Take my hot black seed.
 Take it in your hot pussy."